 About Us

 Hi, I'm Tami, founder of Ridgefield Cat Project.
-We're a small, foster-based organization, formed in 2024 in Connecticut.
+We're a small, foster-based nonprofit organization, formed in 2024 in Connecticut.

 While volunteering for a cat rescue, I saw how overwhelmed these groups were by the homeless animal crisis.
 I couldn't accept that so many cats were one veterinary appointment away from having their lives turned around.
 So I started my own group.